FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 	if(yourAnalogEncoder->IsStall()) //...
 ```
 ###SmartJoystick
-Extension class of the Joystick for inversion.
-Other features, including scaling, we plan on adding in the future.
+Extension class of the Joystick for axis inversion.
+Other features will be added as we need them.